Installing Gentoo Into a LUKS-Encrypted ZFS Root

 Getting Started

-(A quick note on the examples before this first one: The shell prompts are colored red, the inputs I type are colored green, and the rest is the output.
-Your output will likely differ in small details; I'm trusting you to be intelligent enough to figure that out if you're following this as a guide.
+A quick note on the examples before this first one: The (shell) prompts are colored red, the inputs I type are colored green, and the rest is the output (sometimes with interactive prompts and inputs mixed in.
+Your output will likely differ in small or large details; I'm trusting you to be intelligent enough to figure that out if you're following this as a guide.
 But I find archiving the output still makes it easier to follow along.
-Your inputs may differ as well, be careful to make sure you are referencing (e.g.) the proper disk at every point!)
-Also note that all examples below are based on a test installation in a virtual machine.
+Your inputs may differ as well, be careful to make sure you are referencing (e.g.) the proper disk at every point!

 from another machine to this one will generate kernel entropy.